 Change Your Address

-If your address has changed since the last time you filed a Kentucky state income tax return, simply use your new address when filing out your return for the current year.
+If your address has changed since the last time you filed a Kentucky state income tax return, simply use your new address when filling out your return for the current year.
 If your address changes after you file your taxes, you'll need to contact the Kentucky Department of Revenue in order to change your address.

 Common State Tax Filing Issues